lit-apps/lit-app/packages/cmp/field/record/releaseNotes/launch.md

 The transcript language is dependent on the language selected for answering the survey.
 A `profanity` setting is turned on; this setting filters out potential profanity words from the transcript.

+## Localization

+The voice recording tool is localized in all languages supported by accessiblesurveys.com.
+The language is automatically selected based on the language selected for answering the survey.